 In San Francisco, homeless shelters are required by the San Francisco Human Rights Commission to treat transgender people according to their self-identified gender.
 This means transgender women are housed with women and transgender men with men.
-Further, shelters are required to address the individual according to his or her gender identity, and allow the person access to a restroom that is consistent with their gender identity.1 Cities in other states have developed model policies serving transgender guests in homeless shelter facilities.2
+Further, shelters are required to address the individual according to his or her gender identity, and allow the person to use the appropriate restroom.1 Cities in other states have developed model policies serving transgender guests in homeless shelter facilities.2

-Health Services Guidelines for Serving Transgender Guests, Boston Public Health Commission Homeless Services, http://www.transgenderlaw.org/resources/transprotocol.pdf, Last visited May 27, 2014. ↩
+Health Services Guidelines for Serving Transgender Guests, Boston Public Health Commission Homeless Services.
+Last visited June 4, 2013. ↩

 Colleges and Universities that Provide Gender-Inclusive Housing, Transgender Law Center.
 Last visited June 4, 2013. ↩